Human Medicine for Dogs by Janice Jones |Last Updated 06-12-2020

 It is not surprising that pet owners what to use human medicine for dogs if they can.
 Not all human medicine can be given to dogs, and some can be fatal such as Tylenol, so knowing what you can and cannot give is very important.

 That is a tricky answer because there are many factors that go into the manufacture of human and animal medications.
-There are some safe over the counter meds that you can use in your dog.
+There are some safe over-the-counter medicines that you can use in your dog.

 This list contains drugs that you might have around the home that can safely be given to a dog.
 If you do not know what is causing the symptoms your dog is experiencing, it is better to call the vet.